- How to recycle this item

 - All visits to a recycling centre must now be booked in via the link on our household waste recycling centre webpage

-The above procedure does not apply to hazardous solvent and metal-based paints.
-These types of paints are currently not being accepted.
-However, you may still wish to complete an online chemical waste form.
-We will then be able to email you when the service resumes.
+The above procedure does not apply to hazardous solvent and metal-based paints for which you will need to complete an online chemical waste form

 Large amounts of non-reusable paint will need to be disposed of in a specific way at our Household Waste and Recycling Centres.
 All visits must be pre-booked and are limited to one visit per household per month.
 For further information and how to book, please visit www.warwickshire.gov.uk/paint.

 Empty paint cans (including spray cans) can be taken to any of Warwickshire’s Household Waste Recycling Centres.
 Empty metal paint cans can be disposed of in the scrap metal container.
 Empty plastic cans can be disposed of in the waste to landfill container or put in your general waste kerbside bin.